-Topic: Review of Students Who Expe rience Two Unsuccessful Placement Interviews
+Topic: Review of Students Who Experience Two Unsuccessful Placement Interviews

-Section: Field Education Revised: 8/01/2018
+Section: Field Education Revised: 07/03/2020

-Date: August 6, 2019 By: LLewis;I.Kim
+Date: August 6, 2019 By: LLewis; IKim

 POLICY: Students who fail two placement interviews will not be placed in field.
 A review meeting will be scheduled to determine whether the student will be allowed to continue in the field course.
+If not allowed to continue, and the student is registered for the field course, a determination is made about the grade.

-ORIGIN OF POLICY: Academic Affairs QUESTIONS REGARDING POLICY TO: Director of Field Education
+ORIGIN OF POLICY: Academic Affairs

+QUESTIONS REGARDING POLICY TO: Director of Field Education